Forget Runyon Canyon: Try These 10 Secret Hikes in LA Instead

 Distance: 1.2 miles

-This trail, which connects the Mugu Lagoon tidelands with the La Jolla Valley, is the best way to appreciate the beautiful area that the Chumash people once called home.
-Make sure you’re properly outfitted with good hiking shoes to brave the steep shoulders of Mugu Peak.
-Keep pushing and you’ll find a scenic reward at the top: sweeping views of the stunning Ventura and Santa Barbara County coastlines, Santa Monica Mountains, and the Channel Islands.
+This trail connects the Mugu Lagoon tidelands with the La Jolla Valley, and it may be the best way to appreciate the beautiful area that the Chumash people once called home.
+After you brave the steep shoulders of Mugu Peak, keep pushing and you’ll arrive at a gorgeous overlook at the top: sweeping views of the stunning Ventura and Santa Barbara County coastlines, Santa Monica Mountains, and the Channel Islands.

 Calabasas